-- Over the last 5 years our business accommodation and advice service has handled almost 3,000 enquiries for business premises. - The Council's commercial property portfolio currently supports an estimated 2,500 jobs in over 550 units.
+Over the last 5 years our business accommodation and advice service has handled almost 3,000 enquiries for business premises.

 Looking forward to 2030, our aspiration is to see further business and employment growth in the borough and a continuing transition towards a higher value added economy that can generate more higher wage jobs for local people.
 Our interventions in Chesterfield and Staveley town centres will see increased footfall and reduced high street vacancy rates, whilst our visitor economy will see full recovery and growth following the Covid pandemic.
 Our inclusive approach to growth will see reduced levels of economic inactivity in the working age population and lower levels of unemployment relative to the national average.
 Our future growth will be delivered in an increasingly environmentally sustainable way as we seek to become a carbon neutral borough by 2050.